cloudera-cemea/mlops-mlflow/lab_1_experiment_tracking/README.md

 It is a best practice to use experiment names to organize runs.
 Use `mlflow.set_experiment("experiment_name")` to specify experiments before running tracking code.

+> [!Warning]
-⚠️ Note: If no experiment name is given, all data will be logged to the "Default" experiment.
+> If no experiment name is given, all data will be logged to the "Default" experiment.

 ### Best Practice: Autologging vs. Manual Logging